10 Book Blogs to Follow

 A Little Blog of Books

 Clare has been blogging since 2012, sharing hundreds of fiction and nonfiction reviews.
-Her site also features literary news, personal reading updates, and her ever-growing TBR list – a reliable stop for thoughtful book commentary.
+Her site also features literary news, personal reading updates, and her ever-growing TBR list.

 A Literary Escape

-Celeste is a self-proclaimed “mood reader” with a passion for fantasy and gardening.
+Celeste is a mood reader with a passion for fantasy and gardening.
 She started A Literary Escape to blend cozy living with bookish adventures.
 Her site features the #BeatTheBacklog challenge and a Series Completion Challenge for readers.

 I’m Loving Books

-Paige takes a deep dive into bookish culture, going beyond reviews to explore publishing trends, literary analysis, and writing advice.
-Her “For Authors” section is packed with tips from formatting to marketing, and her 90 Day MFA tackles classic literature in an accessible way.
+Paige takes a dive into book culture, going beyond reviews to explore publishing trends, literary analysis, and writing advice.
+Her “For Authors” section is full of tips from formatting to marketing, and her 90 Day MFA tackles classic literature in an accessible way.

 The YA Shelf